-Another question was about what pricing method I use – hourly, fixed project or value based?
+Another question was about what pricing method I use – hourly, fixed project or value-based?

-I use fixed project price because I find my client’s prefer that.
+I use fixed project prices because I find my clients prefer that.
 I usually estimate how long I think it will take and then add a percentage to reflect project management time – such as communicating and training the client, requesting content, that sort of thing.
 The relief of having the talk over made me a little giddy and I was a little flippant about what that percentage I use… (dear clients I’ve never had to triple your bill!)

 3. Keeping the kids out

-Ah the thorny question of how do you work when your kids are home.
+Ah, the thorny question of how do you work when your kids are home.
 I’ve no real answer to this.
 It’s hard.
 So I replied “I get irritable until they go away…” which is in part true.
 Now my children are a little older (7 and 11) and can occupy themselves watching a movie, playing on the computer, reading, drawing.
 They say you should take regular breaks from your computer for health and safety reasons.
 I find working with the kids at home forces me to do just that…

 What about you?